contact us

 Burger season is in full swing and pickled onions are an excellent addition to your fixin’s bar.
 A buttered and toasted brioche bun, tender lettuce, ripe heirloom tomatoes, and crisp pickled onions transform a ho-hum burger into something spectacular.

 The Washington Post wrote an article about a tiny butcher shop called The Farmer’s Daughter Market & Butcher (Capon Bridge, WV) which makes “world-class burgers” featuring theses pickled onions.
 I visited the quaint shop and it’s as charming as you might imagine.
 In addition to being a full-service butcher, they offer fresh produce, house-made sausage, cold cuts, subs, pantry staples, and so much more - I love this place!
-The owner has been kind enough to share his simple recipe for quick-pickled onions so you too can have a world-class burger experience in the comfort of your own home.
+The owner has been kind enough to share his simple recipe for quick-pickled onions so you too can enjoy a world-class burger experience in the comfort of your own home.

 fullsizeoutput_3f7a.jpeg